In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 E-A-T (E-E-A-T) is a Direct Ranking Factor

-Since then many SEOs have believed that E-A-T is a direct ranking factor.
+Since then, many SEOs have believed that E-A-T is a direct ranking factor.

-This is a concept used by human raters hired by Google to evaluate the overall quality of Google Search results.
+This is a concept used by human reviewers hired by Google.
+They check the overall quality of Google Search results.
 Google’s engineers then take these evaluations into account when updating the ranking system.
 So E-A-T is not a metric that search engines directly use to determine rankings.

 Certainly, your content should be authoritative and trustworthy, and the author should demonstrate experience and expertise.